FluidNumerics/superci/README.md

 conda activate superci
 pip install -r requirements.txt
 ```
 3. Edit the `examples/armory.yml` file.
 Change the `config.github_access_token_path` to the path on your system that you have save your Github Private Access Token to.
 Change the `config.workspace_root` to a path on your system where you have read and write access to.
+Change the `config.repository` to a repository that you have access to.
+Change the `config.branch` to a base branch where you would like to require tests to run before merging.

+4. On your repository, create a branch and open a pull request to the base branch specified in `config.branch`

+5. Add a comment that just says `/superci`

-4. Try the demo
+5. Try the demo
 ```
 python src/superci-github.py
 ```